 Thymic epithelial tumours are rare tumours arising from thymus in anterior mediastinum of middle age patients.
-However, they are still the most common primary neoplasm of the thymus and of the anterosuperior mediastinum.
+However, they are still the most common primary neoplasm of the thymus and anterosuperior mediastinum.
 This article discusses thymomas, invasive thymomas and thymic carcinoma.

 The typical presentation is in the 5th to 6th decades, without gender predilection 2.